Last Updated on

 WHY GO: Come by car…..or boat.
 Milford CT is one of the very few harbors in Connecticut situated in a downtown – one with good restaurants and a lively night scene.

-The town dock, Milford Landing, can accommodate 40 sizeable boats on any given night – and with eager dock-hands, “Welcome to Milford” discount goodie-bag, and adjacent commercial fishing boats that sell wholesale to boaters before shipping the catch off to NYC, it’s a wonderful portal into this Long Island Sound town.
+The town dock, Milford Landing, can accommodate 40 sizable boats on any given night – and with eager dock-hands, “Welcome to Milford” discount goodie-bag, and adjacent commercial fishing boats that sell wholesale to boaters before shipping the catch off to NYC, it’s a wonderful introduction to this Long Island Sound town.

 Things to Do in Milford CT

 Mudflats with tufts of grass and tri-pod osprey nests lend a Seussical air to the landscape.
 Located on a migratory route, the center swarms with birds, but the stars of the show are Ospreys, upon which a web cam is trained 24-7.

 You’ll get a literal bird’s eye view of Mom nodding off while waiting for Pops to fly home.
 From an observation deck atop the center, enjoy a stunning 360-degree vista of Long Island sound and the patchwork mudflats of the river within a neighborhood of small, beautifully maintained waterfront homes.
 Tues-Sat 10-4, Sun 12-4.

 HIKE: Silver Sands State Park, a 47-acre beach park.

 Walk the new boardwalk to a neighboring beach, check out the brand new buildings going up after an early 2019 fire, then take advantage of the low-tide sandbar to hike out to Charles Island, a state protected bird sanctuary.

 About half the Milford population has stories of being stuck out on Charles Island at high tide, so pay strict attention to the time and tide charts.